tOverney/project_report/sliderust-master/slides.md

 * We had to have a better understanding of the Fermi architecture
 * Fermi is closed-source and there is little to no precise infos about it on the web
+* We had a Fermi card ready for some live measurment